 The cause of bruxism is not completely agreed upon, but daily stress may be the precipitant in many cases.
 The clenching the teeth may be brought on by anxiety, stress or depression.
 Other symptoms may include ear aches, insomnia and/or sensitivity in the teeth.
 The clenching or grinding puts pressure on the muscles, tissues, and other structures around your jaw.
 The symptoms may develop into temporomandibular joint problems, commonly referred to as TMJ.

-If you suspect you may be grinding your teeth, talk to us.
+If you suspect you may be grinding your teeth, talk to your dentist.
 An examination can rule out other disorders that may cause similar jaw pain or ear pain, including:

 - Dental disorders